 The story of the discovery of the Comstock Lode begins with the coming to Nevada of two brothers, Hosea and Allen Grosh, sons of a Pennsylvania Universalist minister, who struck rich silver ore on a portion of what afterward was called Comstock Lode about 1855 or 1856, and realized that they had made an important discovery.
-They had no capital for quartz mining, however, and were forced to spend most of their time placer mining for gold to buy food, meanwhile neglecting the rich quartz deposits.
+However, they had no capital for quartz mining and were forced to spend most of their time placer mining for gold to buy food while neglecting the rich quartz deposits.

-There is a story to the effect that a rich stockman and trader of the name of Brown had agreed to supply them with funds to develop their silver mine, but, just after, he had sold his store and was about to join them, he was murdered by road agents.
-Then Hosea Grosh pierced his foot with the point of his heavy pick, and a month later died in their rude cabin from blood poisoning.
+There is a story to the effect that a rich stockman and trader by the name of Brown had agreed to supply them with funds to develop their silver mine, but just after he had sold his store and was about to join them, he was murdered by road agents.
+Then Hosea Grosh pierced his foot with the point of his heavy pick and a month later died in their rude cabin from blood poisoning.

 When Allen Grosh started on his fatal journey, he cast about for someone to leave in charge of his effects.
-The most available man seemed to be the placer miner, Henry Comstock, who was working on a creek nearby.
+The most available man seemed to be the placer miner, Henry Comstock, working on a nearby creek.
 It is said that a contract was drawn up, by the terms of which Comstock was to have one-fourth interest in one claim for keeping the property from being “jumped” in the absence of Grosh.
-Comstock agreed to live in the little stone cabin that had been built on the claim by the Grosh brothers.
-However, Allen Grosh, who was a well-educated man and a thoroughly equipped prospector, did not take Comstock into his confidence or tell him anything of what he called his “monster vein.”
+Comstock agreed to live in the little stone cabin built on the Grosh brothers’ claim.
+However, Allen Grosh, a well-educated man and a thoroughly equipped prospector did not take Comstock into his confidence or tell him anything of what he called his “monster vein.”
 Instead, Grosh hid his assaying equipment and the memoranda of his discovery before Comstock came to the cabin, and long after his death, when his heirs searched for months to find evidence to bear out their claims to this rich mining property in court, little could be found.

-There were so many claims made as to what really happened, the following spring after Allen Grosh’s death in the winter of 1856, that it is almost impossible to get at the true facts.
-The story generally accepted was not the one told by Comstock, but, concerns two Irish prospectors who were down on their luck — Peter O’Riley and Pat McLaughlin — who had taken up an unpromising appearing claim for placer mining not far from the Grosh discovery claim.
+There were so many claims made about what really happened the following spring after Allen Grosh’s death in the winter of 1856 that it is almost impossible to get at the true facts.
+The story generally accepted was not the one told by Comstock but concerns two Irish prospectors who were down on their luck — Peter O’Riley and Pat McLaughlin — who had taken up an unpromising appearing claim for placer mining not far from the Grosh discovery claim.
 Getting little by placer mining, they decided to dig a trench straight up the hill from the small stream to cut through some hard, blue clay and yellowish gravel they had noticed on the hillside.

-At a depth of four feet, they came upon a deposit of dark, heavy soil, which sparkled with minute flakes of gold.
+At a depth of four feet, they came upon a deposit of dark, heavy soil sparkling with minute flakes of gold.
 Running for a gold pan, one of them tested the dirt.
 The pan contained many dollars’ worth of gold.
 They had discovered the top of the famous Ophir claim, the northern end of the vast Comstock Lode.
 Just as they were finishing the last cleanup, up rode Henry Comstock.
-He had been looking for a lost horse, and now galloped down the ridge in time to see the prospectors looking at the gold in the pan and yelling with joy.
+He had been looking for a lost horse and now galloped down the ridge in time to see the prospectors looking at the gold in the pan and yelling with joy.
 Comstock shouted: “You’ve struck it, boys — but you’re on my land.”

-Comstock, it is believed, had no claim of any sort to the ground, but, he apparently was a foxy individual, and he had done some quick thinking.
-“Look here,” he said to the two Irishmen, as he swung off his horse, “this spring where you’re getting your water for placer mining was old man Caldwell’s.
+Comstock, it is believed, had no claim of any sort to the ground, but he apparently was a foxy individual and had done some quick thinking.
+“Look here,” he said to the two Irishmen as he swung off his horse, “this spring where you’re getting your water for placer mining was old man Caldwell’s.
 You know that, for there’s his sluice box.
-Well, Manny Penrod and I bought his claim last winter, and we sold a one-tenth interest to Old Virginia the other day.
+Manny Penrod and I bought his claim last winter, and we sold a one-tenth interest to Old Virginia the other day.
 You two fellows must let Penrod and me in on equal shares with you if you’re going to do any mining here.”

 The two prospectors had to agree.